The Assembly

 interest in military matters.

-of Arthur of Brittany.
-But trouble with the Pope handicapped the King and he
+favor of Arthur of Brittany.
+But trouble with the Pope handicapped the King

-soon recognized John's title in return for some small but valuable pieces of
+and he soon recognized John's title in return for some small but valuable

-territory and a large sum of money.
-At this point the English King, whose
+pieces of territory and a large sum of money.
+At this point the English King,

-undue interest in the fair sex was to become only too obvious, put himself
+whose undue interest in the fair sex was to become only too obvious, put

-seriously in the wrong by marrying Isabel of Angouleme, an heiress who was
+himself seriously in the wrong by marrying Isabel of Angouleme, an heiress who

-already betrothed to one of his vassals.
-This was a gross breach of feudal
+was already betrothed to one of his vassals.
+This was a gross breach of

-law and Isabel's affianced appealed to the court of the king of France for
+feudal law and Isabel's affianced appealed to the court of the king of France

-redress.
-John refused to appear for trial and was condemned to forfeit all
+for redress.
+John refused to appear for trial and was condemned to forfeit

-his French lands.
-The inevitable war began in May 1202, with the
+all his French lands.
+The inevitable war began in May 1202, with

 John captured Arthur and a number of his supporters.
 But he never held the